edwin-Marrima/terraform-provider-file/docs/data-sources/data_source.md

 ```
 ### Set environment variables in containers (docker-compose.yml)

-~> NOTE: to ensure portability even when the file extension is yml we add values using JSON syntax
+~> NOTE: even when the file extension is yml we add/edit values using JSON syntax.

 ```terraform